realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 - others may not be
 - the task is to expand sufficiency without pretending that infinity is possible

-That is a much better political and civic calibration.
+That is a much healthier civic calibration.

 ---

-## IX.
-Sufficiency Expansion Without Flattening
+## X. Sufficiency Expansion Without Flattening

 A major risk in modern discourse is flattening.